-So, which is best?
-Here, we break down this conversation so you can make an informed decision.
+So, how do we determine if bottled water is better than tap water?
+Here, we break down the points so that you can make an informed decision.

 Across most of the U.S., tap water is very safe to drink.
 (Notable exceptions include Flint, Michigan, and Newark, where water has been contaminated with lead.)

-Many people object to tap water on the grounds of safety and taste.
-They aren't sure they trust what's in tap water and don't think it tastes as good as bottled water.
+Many people object to drinking tap water on the grounds of safety and taste.
+They aren't sure they trust what's in tap water and don't think it tastes as good as bottled water does.

 In these cases, people can and often opt to use water filters, which — you guessed it — filter out bacteria, pesticides, and any other foreign elements that might be found in water.